International Cooperative Programme on Integrated Monitoring of Air Pollution Effects on Ecosystems

 The data collected is used to calibrate and test models that can then be used to estimate responses to actual or predicted ecosystem changes under a variety of biogeophysical conditions and pollution scenarios.

-The programme is planned and coordinated by a Task Force under the leadership of Sweden, while the Programme Centre at the Finnish Environment Institute (SYKE) in Helsinki is entrusted with collecting, storing, processing and analysing data from countries taking part in the programme.
+The programme is planned and coordinated by a Task Force under the leadership of Sweden, while the Programme Centre located at the Swedish University of Agricultural Science (SLU) at Uppsala is entrusted with collecting, storing, processing and analysing data from countries taking part in the programme.
 The network currently covers some 50 sites in about 17 countries.

 The revised mandate for ICP Monitoring can be found in EB decision 2019/18.